 Let stand in warm draft-free place for about an hour until double in size.
 Then bake in a preheated oven at 350 degrees for 25-30 minutes or until browned.
 OR instead, you can do what I did which is part of what makes these an easy cinnamon roll recipe (besides letting the bread machine do all the work) and after you slice them, just stick them in the fridge over night for easy baking in the morning.

 If you chose the overnight option, allow them to warm up on the counter while you preheat the oven.
 Then bake as I mentioned before in a preheated oven at 350 degrees for about 30 minutes.

-When you pull out your bread machine cinnamon rolls, you can drizzle a little glaze on top and sprinkle with a little extra American Heritage Chocolate Drink finely granulated cocoa for good measure.
+When you pull out your bread machine cinnamon rolls, you can drizzle a little glaze on top.
+Then sprinkle with a little extra American Heritage Chocolate Drink finely granulated cocoa, for good measure.

-I hope you enjoy this easy chocolate cinnamon roll recipe with American Heritage Chocolate and let me know what you think.
+I hope you enjoy this easy chocolate cinnamon roll recipe with American Heritage Chocolate.
+Let me know what you think.

 Printable Chocolate Cinnamon Rolls Recipe:

-Tag your creations with @familfocusblog so I can see how they come out!
+Tag your creations with @familyfocusblog so I can see how they come out!